 There are many reasons why people seek out cello lessons.
 Some have always loved the tone and range of the cello and want to fill their homes with the earthy sounds of this instrument.
-Some people are looking for an activity to help them with listening, focus, coordination, motor skills, and memory.
+Some are looking for an activity to help them with listening, focus, coordination, motor skills, and memory.
 Some play in ensembles, orchestras, or groups and are seeking a teacher to help with aspects of their playing.

 How to get more information or how to sign up